cskeeters/typst-markly/README.md

 #import "@preview/markly:0.2.0"

 #let markly-context = markly.setup(
-  stock-width:4in,
-  stock-height:3in,
+  stock-width:6in,
+  stock-height:4in,

+  bleed: 12pt,
-  content-width: 3in,
+  content-width: 4in,
-  content-height:2in,
+  content-height:3in,
 )

 #show: markly.page-setup.with(markly-context)